MeharX10/software-internship-onboarding/README.md

 # Bhanu Mehar – Internship Onboarding Repository

-This repository contains my **internship onboarding work**, technical practice tasks, and learning milestones completed as part of the **Focus Bear internship program**.
+This repository contains my **internship onboarding work**, technical practice tasks, and learning milestones completed as part of the **internship program**.

 The purpose of this repository is to: